Loop start time: 9AM. Arrive Early!

 A: It is a unique 10K trail run held in Ward Pound Ridge Reservation starting in Cross River and heading through Pound Ridge and South Salem, NY.
 Check this video, this article from the Lewisboro Ledger, this article from the first Loop in 1987, plus a bunch of other news articles on this site.
 Lots of photos can be found here.

 Many people have described it but you must experience it for yourself to know what the Loop is.
 Get an annotated pdf map here showing the course, check a brief video about the Loop, or you can download the WPRR trail map showing the newest trails such as the Rock Trail and the Dancing Rock short loop.

 A: The Leatherman’s Loop was started by four trail running friends back in 1987.
 Check this first edition of the Founder’s Newsletter to read some background and history of the Loop.
 It is a great story and even better when Tony or one of the other founders tells it in person.

-The current group guiding the Loop is here and is helped by an experienced volunteer group of 40-50 people each year to help pull off this fantastic event (and the new “Run the Farm” in October and other Trail Mix Series events during the year).
+The current group guiding the Loop is here and is helped by an experienced volunteer group of 40-50 people each year to help pull off this fantastic event (plus “Run the Farm” in October and other Trail Mix Series events during the year).

 Q: How do I get in touch with you or sign up for updates?

 A: Either: click here (to sign up for our email list) or here (to contact us via a web form where you can enter a question).
 We also have a facebook page, a twitter feed, and you can follow us on tumblr.
 One or more of those should do it, especially since email is very unreliable.